 CMS 1.4.4 Exemption to concurrency requirement.
-For the purpose of issuing a development order or permit, a proposed development may be deemed to have a de minimis impact and may not be subject to the concurrency requirements of Rule 9J-5.0055(3)(c) 1-4, Florida Administrative Code, only if all of the conditions specified in Section 163.3180(6), Florida Statutes, are met.
+For the purpose of issuing a development order or permit, a proposed development may be deemed to have a de minimis impact and may not be subject to the concurrency requirements only if all of the conditions specified in Section 163.3180(6), Florida Statutes, are met.